chavezvigil/act-test/README.md

 #Please follow this instruction to test the endpoint:

 1. Download insomnia or any software to request for web services restfull: https://insomnia.rest/download
-2. Then create new request as "get request, then put url: http://localhost:8080/act/clientes
+2. Then create new request as "get request", then put url: http://localhost:8080/act/clientes

 ![image](https://user-images.githubusercontent.com/2258381/146679679-b4cf77f3-0fa0-4ffb-9bc1-6877010c9328.png)